Toshi3tsu/AIDEA/README.md

-# sAIteki: Business Flow Visualizer and Solution Optimizer
+# AIDEA: AI-Driven Enterprise Assistant

 ## Overview

-sAIteki is a tool designed to visualize business workflows, identify bottlenecks, and generate optimized solution proposals by integrating stakeholder data and leveraging AI-powered suggestions.
+AIDEA is a tool designed to visualize business workflows, identify bottlenecks, and generate optimized solution proposals by integrating stakeholder data and leveraging AI-powered suggestions.
 The application consists of a frontend built with Next.js and Tailwind CSS, and a backend implemented with FastAPI.
 Data is currently stored in CSV files for simplicity during the Proof of Concept (PoC) phase.

 ## Features